Awards Logo

 • The solution includes the elements necessary to ensure effective transfer of learning.

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

 Best learning platform implementation

 A learning platform has the potential to have a huge positive impact within an organisation.
-This award seeks to recognise that impact in terms of contribution to organisational success, use of smart new technologies, impact on the learners and return on investment.
+This award seeks to recognise that impact in terms of contribution to organisational success, use of new technologies, impact on learners and return on investment.

 The learning platform will consist of a single implementation or cloud solution for a specific organisation.
 The term ‘learning platform’ can also be interpreted widely to include all forms of systems that manage the learning processes of an organisation, for example LCMSs and other software systems that help organise and support learning.

-• Demonstrated an effective return on investment.
+• The learning platform has produced an effective return on investment.

 The submission must include a summary of the client’s initial requirements.
 Supporting evidence from the client and the supplier will be required.
-Comments from single learners and stakeholders will carry less weight than broader surveys or research.

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

 Best use of learning data analytics to impact learner and business performance